Listen to this story:

 This innovation could make vaccines faster, easier and cleaner.

-“People really don’t seem to like needles,” notes Jeremiah Gassensmith.
+“People really don’t seem to like needles,” said Jeremiah Gassensmith in a video describing the work.
 “That’s really why we invented this thing.”

 Gassensmith studies bioengineering at the University of Texas at Dallas.
 His team’s new tech goes beyond patient comfort, though.
 The device quickly delivers drugs without touching the bloodstream.
 And that could reduce the risk of spreading disease.
 He tested it out on his own arm.
 It “felt like being shot with a Nerf dart,” he reports.
 “I could feel it, but it wasn’t painful.”

 The technology works by blasting a puff of carbon dioxide, or CO2, through the skin.
 That gas carries a powder made of tiny bits of vaccine wrapped in metallic crystals.
-The crystal coating is “super robust and strong,” Gassensmith says.
+The crystal coating is really strong, Gassensmith says.
 As a result, the vaccine powder does not have to be refrigerated while stored.
 Once in the body, the CO2 that carries the powder will mix with water.

 This creates a weak acid.
 The acid dissolves the crystal shield.
 This releases bits of vaccine so that it can now enter the bloodstream.

 The new device was inspired by “gene guns” used in agriculture.
 These shoot DNA directly into crops.
-Giving a plant those genetic instructions “temporarily tells the plant to do something,” Gassensmith explains.
+Giving a plant those genetic instructions “temporarily tells the plant to do something,” Gassensmith explained in the video.
 For example, “You can tell a plant to hold off on fruiting if you know a frost is coming.”